stereotype441/language/resources/type-system/inference.md

 ## Booleans

-Expression type inference of a boolean literal (`true` or `false`) produces a compilation artifact with static type `bool`, whose runtime behavior is to complete with the value _true_ or _false_ (respectively).
+Expression type inference of a boolean literal (`true` or `false`) produces an expression artifact with static type `bool`, whose runtime behavior is to complete with the value _true_ or _false_ (respectively).

 _Expression soundness follows from the fact that the objects true and false are